URSec/Randezvous/README.md

 ## Brief Introduction

-Randezvous is a software defense against control-flow hijacking attacks on embedded microcontroller (MCU) systems, built up on diversification.
+Randezvous is a software defense against control-flow hijacking attacks on embedded microcontroller (MCU) systems, built up on diversification and eXecute-Only Memory (XOM).
 Unlike other control-flow hijacking defenses on MCU systems, Randezvous assumes a broader threat model in which attackers can not only use buffer overflows to corrupt memory but also use buffer overreads to leak memory content.